mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/run.md

 * Go to the "Signing" section and make sure your Apple developer account or team is selected under the Team dropdown and change the *<a href="https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids" target="_blank">Bundle Identifier</a>*.
 Xcode will register your provisioning profiles in your account for the Bundle Identifier you've entered if it doesn't exist.
 * Go to the "App Groups" section and change the *<a href="https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups?language=objc" target="_blank">App Groups</a>*.
 Xcode will register your AppGroupId and update the provision profile.
 * Go to the "iCloud" section and change the *<a href="https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_icloud-container-identifiers?language=objc" target="_blank">Containers</a>*.
 Xcode will register your iCloud container and update the provision profile.
 * Go to the "Keychain Sharing" section and change the *<a href="https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups?language=objc" target="_blank">Keychain Groups</a>*.
-Xcode will register your iCloud container and update the provision profile.
+Xcode will register your Keychain access groups and update the provision profile.

 {{<note "Important">}}
 **Repeat the steps for the `MattermostShare` and `NotificationService` targets.**